Prefer to dive right into code? Check the relation project in the example repo.

 above, is using self-assigned IDs put the target Objects before adding them to the ToMany relation:

-A typical extension to the customer/order example we started earlier, would be to add an Address
+A typical extension to the customer/order example we have started earlier would be to add an Address

 type.
 While you could model street, ZIP and so on directly into Customer